 A weekly student grief group meets at Sabin House each term.

-Currently we meet at 12:15 during weeks 3-7.
-Salad is available so that students do not need to skip a meal.
+Currently we meet at 11:15 during weeks 3-7.
+Salad is available so that students don't need to skip a meal.
 The group is a co-led collaboration between the Office of Spiritual and Religious Life and counselors from Wellness Services.
-Reservations are not required, you are encouraged to contact the office so that we will be prepared to welcome you.
+Reservations are not required, but you are encouraged to contact the office so that we will be prepared to welcome you.

 Individual meetings with Dean Morgan-Clement are available upon request.